 On December 26, 1934, William Buckminster transferred 31 Marlborough into his wife’s name.

 In April of 1937, Mary Alice Buckminster filed for (and subsequently received) permission to remodel the house into six apartments, one on each floor, including lowering the front entrance to street level, “modernizing” the front façade with a stucco surface, and adding a rear ell.
 The remodeling was designed by architect Roy Thomas Pryor.
-Plans for the remodeling — including elevations, floor plans, and foundation plans for the rear ell — are including in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-146).
+Plans for the remodeling — including elevations, floor plans, and foundation plans for the rear ell — are including in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-146).

 On February 9, 1938, 31 Marlborough was acquired from Mary A. E. Buckminster by her daughter, Constance Bradley (Buckminster) Marcy, the former wife of William Lake Marcy, Jr. She lived in Darien, Connecticut.
 She remarried in December of 1940 to Heinrich (Heinrick) F. Hauser, an author, and on February 25, 1942, she sold the property to 31 Marlborough Street, Inc.

-31 Marlborough subsequently changed hands several times, remaining a six unit apartment house.
+31 Marlborough subsequently changed hands, remaining a six unit apartment house.

-On August 1, 1962, 31 Marlborough was acquired by Gerald C. McCarthy.
+On August 1, 1962, 31 Marlborough was acquired from Hugh Farrington by Gerald C. McCarthy.
 On January 2, 1968, he transferred the property to himself as trustee of the Gerrard Realty Trust.

 On October 1, 1986, 31 Marlborough was acquired from the Gerrard Property Trust by John A. Forger and Nicholas L. Vinios, trustees of the 31 Marlboro Street Realty Trust.